-Gala health day in a small rural school celebrates programs introduced by SeeBeyondBorders to improve school and community health practices and reduce absenteeism.
+Gala health day in a small rural school celebrates programs to improve school and community health practices and reduce absenteeism.

 Along with members of the wider community, the school was celebrating successful adoption of health practices, as part of SeeBeyondBorders’ Getting to School Program.
 Illness is a major cause of absenteeism in rural Cambodian schools, and SeeBeyondBorders conducts programs with school children, teachers and parents to promote good health and sanitation, particularly hand washing and teeth cleaning.

 The gala day began with a parade around the village by more than 300 school children who spread the health message with signs and loud speakers.
 Later, they presented role plays to demonstrate the benefits of health and sanitation habits, and sang songs in celebration of good health.

 The school principal explained the health program provided by SeeBeyondBorders aimed to educate and encourage children and their parents to wash hands and clean teeth, and to motivate students, parents and the whole community to increase their focus on child health.

 The day was captured by Radio Free Asia, and broadcast on Tuesday evening.
 View the video here.